hackle/blogger/src/raw/no-interface-just-use-functions.md

 var latte = latteMaker.Make();
 ```

-There is not much difference to the `LatteMaker` yet, but since now we don't depend on the interfaces `ICoffeeBeanProvider` and `IMilkProvider`, both can be deleted.
-Less code, small win.
+Not much difference to the original `LatteMaker` yet, but since now we don't depend on the interfaces `ICoffeeBeanProvider` and `IMilkProvider`, both can be deleted.
+Less code, always nice to see.

 ## remove the constructor

 Although dependencies are injected as functions now, the `LatteMaker` is not much different.
-I am especially not happy with the repetition of declare, inject and assign for the dependent functions.
+I am especially not happy with the same repetition of *declare, inject and assign* for the dependent functions.

 Look at the present `LatteMaker`, it's obvious that both `Func`s are used only in the `Make` method.
 A natural thought would be - why don't we just embed these functions to the method?
 That's easy to do and now we have: